MattThommes/amplify-react-app/readme/README.dev.md

 Initialize Amplify in the project:

 *   `amplify init`
+*   Since the backend definition is already included in this template, Amplify will detect it and ask if you want to use it.
-    *   Follow the prompts to set up your project.
-This will create a new `amplify` directory with your backend definition.
+*   Follow the prompts to connect to your AWS account and set up a new environment (e.g., `dev`).
+This will generate a new `amplify/team-provider-info.json` file (which is git-ignored) that links the backend to *your* AWS account.

-As of November 2025, the CLI recommends Gen 2, but amplify-react-app does not support that yet, and still requires Gen 1.
-Gen 2 is a complete rewrite and different approach and it does not seem very intuitive to use.
+As of November 2025, the CLI may recommend Gen 2.
+This template requires **Gen 1**.

 You should see this warning: